 - Any extensions installed on the older Postgres server must be manually added to the new release.
 Alternatively, remove them from the older Postgres cluster before starting the upgrade.

 - Confirm you have enough disk space to run

 pg_upgrade.
-The default setting copies all data files from the old to the new server.
+The default setting which is to copy all data files from the old to the new server.
 Alternatively, review the

 --linkoption, that provides reduced upgrade time and disk space benefits but impacts the revert process, see Reverting to old cluster.
 For a list of all the pg_upgrade options see Options in the pg_upgrade Open Source Postgres documentation.

 Start from step 3 in the Usage topic of the pg_upgrade Open Source Postgres documentation.

 Replace the commands in step 3, Install the new PostgreSQL binaries, with the following command that installs the new VMware Postgres binaries:

 $ cd ~/Downloads $ sudo yum install vmware-postgres11-11.13-0.el7.x86_64.rpm